 An informational interview is the best way to dig a little deeper into an opportunity and find out if it's right for you.
 If you discover a prospect that you think is promising, reach out to the person who manages that job and ask if you can have an informational interview.
 An informational interview should be scheduled in advance and not be on the same day or week you make the request.
 You want to ensure that the person you contact is not caught off guard and has enough time to prepare for the meeting.

 We've seen a dramatic rise in the use of remote work in recent years, and experts say that even more companies will adopt remote work in the future.
 More companies going remote makes it a great time to look for remote job opportunities.
 To find the right option for you, start by researching the company, position, and industry.
 Then, try reaching out to people in your network and hunting down remote job opportunities online.
-To check out our job openings, click here or contact us at email@example.com for more information.
+Check out our job openings, or contact us at firstname.lastname@example.org for more information.